 How Much do Computer Scientists Make in Tennessee?

 |Employment||Annual Mean Wage|

 Computer Science Programs in Tennessee

-Online programs prove ideal for working professionals, returning adult students, and other nontraditional learners; the distance learning format provides a higher level of flexibility, letting students earn a degree at their own pace and on their own time.
+Online programs prove ideal for working professionals, returning nontraditional students, and other learners; the distance learning format provides a higher level of flexibility, letting students earn a degree at their own pace and on their own time.
 Additionally, resident students can take advantage of state incentives and financial aid programs when attending online Tennessee computer science schools.

 Types of Computer Science Degrees

 Different online computer science programs in Tennessee meet the needs of professionals at different stages of employment.
 An associate degree helps graduates gain entry-level employment.
 A bachelor's degree program helps graduates with upward mobility into mid-level career paths.
 Graduate and postgraduate degrees prepare graduates for positions in technology development research, executive positions, or careers in academia.

 Many computer science professionals earn an associate in computer science degree as the first step toward completing a bachelor's degree.
 An associate in computer science qualifies a graduate for entry-level positions in web development and computer support.
 These programs cover the basics of computer programming and maintenance.

 Curriculum often includes introductory courses on programming, followed by more intensive coursework on databases and operating system fundamentals.
 Many courses emphasize projects that students can later incorporate into an academic portfolio.
 Learners sometimes need to complete an internship or capstone as a culminating project.
 An associate in computer science program typically takes two years, or around 60-66 credits to complete.